Deploying Rapidflare

 onLoad | Optional | function | - | All | Runs when the widget has finished loading and is ready to use. |

-container is the mount target for the widget in Full Page Widget, Search Bar, and AI Overview. widgetTriggerSelector (inside floatingModeConfig) is only for the Floating Launcher: it attaches open/close to your own control and is not a layout container.
+display.container is the mount target for Full Page Widget, Search Bar, and AI Overview. display.trigger (on Floating Launcher and Inline Trigger) attaches open/close to your own control and is not a layout container.

 API